jakeuyeda/jakeuyeda.github.io/essays/SoftwareEngineering.md

 ---
 layout: essay
 type: essay
-title: My Software Enginnering interests
+title: My Interest in Software Engineering
 # All dates must be YYYY-MM-DD format!
 date: 2020-09-04
 labels:
   - Software Engineering
+  - Interests
   - Skills
-  - Interests
 ---

 Software Engineering is defined as a process of analyzing user requirements and then designing, building, and testing software applications which will satisfy those requirements.
 (Guru99) When I read this definition, I see many skills I need to develop to be a proficient software engineer.
 In this piece I will tell you what got me interested in software engineering and what I think is the best skill to know for becoming a proficient software engineer.